MadeItByAlex/CoffeeWebsite/README.md

 ---

 That's it!
-You should now have the entire application stack running locally.
-Happy coding! 🎉
+You should now have the entire application stack running locally. 🎉

-Thanks and have a great challenge! 🔥

-MVST Team